galaxyproject/galaxy-hub/content/news/2023-09-18-gcb-2023/index.md

 On the first day; there were multiple worshops, 7 of them were in the morning and 5 of them were in the afternoon, participants had the chance to choose one of them to attend.

 On the second day; we had two keynote and two talk sessions.
 At the end of the second talk session, we had the poster session, were 140 posters were presented.
-The poster presented by me, was about the project **Foodborne Pathogen Dectection using direct Nanopore** and how is it important to implement it within Galaxy.
+The poster prepared by Bérénice Batut and presented by me, was about the project **Foodborne Pathogen Dectection using direct Nanopore** and how is it important to implement it within Galaxy.
 I have presented my work and showed the Pathogen Detection workflow created in Galaxy along with its [**training material**](https://training.galaxyproject.org/training-material/topics/metagenomics/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.html) and results.

 <p align="center">
 <img src="engy_poster.png" width="500" height="500">